Foods for feminine health

 - Sweets.
 Refined sugars are not vagina-friendly.
 Foods high in refined sugars, such as sweets, can increase your chances of developing yeast infections.
 Only eat natural sources of sugar, such as fruit.

-To keep your vagina healthy and happy, follow a diet that is rich in vegetables, fruits, probiotics, and lean proteins.
+To keep your vagina healthy and happy, follow a diet rich in vegetables, fruits, probiotics, and lean proteins.
 Cut back on refined sugars, alcohol, and simple carbohydrates.
 Make these changes, and you'll notice fewer urinary tract and yeast infections.